-2. The thunders of his hand Still keep the world in awe; His wrath and justice stand To guard his holy law; And where his love His truth confirms And seals the grace.
-Resolves to bless, 3.
-Through all his ancient works p

-Surprising wisdom shines, Confounds the powers of hell, And breaks their cursed designs; f Strong is his arm, And shall fulfil His great decrees, His sovereign will His sovereign will.
-4. And can this mighty King
+2. The thunders of his hand

+Still keep the world in awe;

+His wrath and justice stand

+To guard his holy law;

+And where his love His truth confirms

+Resolves to bless, And seals the grace.

+3. Through all his ancient works

+Surprising wisdom shines,

+Confounds the powers of hell,

+And breaks their cursed designs;

+f Strong is his arm,

+And shall fulfil

+His sovereign will.

+p 4.
+And can this mighty King

+Of Glory condescend?

-Of Glory condescend ?
-And will he write his name, "My Father, and my Friend ?"f Join all my powers, And praise the Lord. cr I love his name!
-I love his word !
+And will he write his name,

+"My Father, and my Friend?"-

+cr I love his name!
+I love his word!